Financing Joint Venture

 The Company, through its Brunswick Financial Services Corporation (BFS) subsidiary, owns a 49 percent interest in a joint venture, Brunswick Acceptance Company, LLC (BAC).
 CDF Joint Ventures, LLC (CDFJV), a subsidiary of Wells Fargo and Company, owns the remaining 51 percent.

 In March of 2021, the parties entered into an amended and restated joint venture agreement (JV Agreement) to extend the term of their financial services through December 31, 2025, which included expanded financing to FBC franchisees.
-The JV Agreement contains a financial covenant that conforms to the maximum leverage ratio test in the Credit Facility described in Note 16 – Debt.
-The joint venture agreement contains provisions allowing for the renewal of the agreement or the purchase of the other party's interest in the joint venture at the end of its term.
+The JV Agreement contains a financial covenant that conforms to the maximum leverage ratio test in the Credit Facility described in Note 15 – Debt.
+The JV Agreement contains provisions allowing for the renewal of the agreement or the purchase of the other party's interest in the joint venture at the end of its term.
 Alternatively, either partner may terminate the agreement at the end of its term.

 BAC is funded in part through a $1.0 billion secured borrowing facility from Wells Fargo Commercial Distribution Finance, LLC (WFCDF), which is in place through the term of the joint venture, and with equity contributions from both partners.
 BAC also sells a portion of its receivables to a securitization facility, the Wells Fargo Dealer Floorplan Master Note Trust, which is arranged by Wells Fargo.
 The sales of these receivables meet the requirements of a "true sale" and are therefore not retained on the financial statements of BAC.
 Neither the Company nor any of its subsidiaries guarantee the indebtedness of BAC.
 In addition, BAC is not responsible for any continuing servicing costs or obligations with respect to the securitized receivables.

 The Company considers BFS's investment in BAC as an investment in a variable interest entity of which the Company is not the primary beneficiary.
 As a result, the Company accounts for BFS's investment in BAC under the equity method and records it as a component of Equity investments in its Consolidated Balance Sheets.
 The Company records BFS's share of income or loss in BAC based on its ownership percentage in the joint venture in Equity earnings in its Consolidated Statements of Operations.
-BFS's equity investment is adjusted monthly to maintain a 49 percent interest in accordance with the capital provisions of the joint venture agreement.
+BFS's equity investment is adjusted monthly to maintain a 49 percent interest in accordance with the capital provisions of the JV Agreement.
 The Company funds its investment in BAC through cash contributions and reinvested earnings.
-BFS's total investment in BAC as of December 31, 2021 and December 31, 2020 was $11.0 million and $12.0 million, respectively.
+BFS's total investment in BAC as of December 31, 2022 and December 31, 2021 was $20.3 million and $11.0 million, respectively.

 The Company's maximum loss exposure relating to BAC is detailed as follows: